davs3275/sbs/med/collier.md

 to by reason and public interest.

 ---
 5.30.
-The soul of the universe is of a social disposi- tion.
+The soul of the universe is of a social disposition.
 For this reason it has made the lower part of the creation for the sake of the higher.
 And as for those beings of the higher rank, it has bound them to each other.
 You see how admirably things are ranged and